akash-network/provider-playbooks/README.md

 # Create the host_vars directory if it doesn't exist
 mkdir -p /root/provider-playbooks/host_vars

-#Create the host_vars file for setting up provider
+# Create the host_vars file for setting up provider
+# Set up the configuration file for our main provider node (node1)
+# Remember: If your deployment includes multiple nodes and each of the nodes uses unique configuration(s), we would need to use multiple host_var files with their unique settings
 cat >> /root/provider-playbooks/host_vars/node1.yml << EOF
 # Node Configuration - Host Vars File